joeyhanni2/Holberton-style-coding/Naming.md

 tmp
 ```

-which is much easier to write, and not the least more difficult to understand.
+which is easier to write, and easy to understand.

 **HOWEVER**, while mixed-case names are frowned upon, descriptive names for global variables are a must.
 To call a global function `foo` is a shooting offense.